Lisa Baldelli-Hunt

-Lisa Baldelli-Hunt (born June 13, 1962) is an American politician and Mayor of Woonsocket, Rhode Island.
+Lisa Baldelli-Hunt (born June 13, 1962) is an American politician and former Mayor of Woonsocket, Rhode Island.

 Background

 Baldelli-Hunt lives in Woonsocket, Rhode Island with her husband and family.
 She went to Bryant College and was involved with the commercial real estate business.
 Baldelli-Hunt also worked for the United States Postal Service.
 Baldelli-Hunt is a member of the Democratic Party.

 Family

-Baldelli-Hunt's nephew is the baseball coach and player Rocco Baldelli.
+Baldelli-Hunt's nephew is current Minnesota Twins manager Rocco Baldelli.
 Her uncle is former mayor of Woonsocket, Charles C. Baldelli who served from 1985-1989.

 In 2015, Baldelli-Hunt agreed to pay a $750 civil penalty for violating the state ethics code by hiring her son and teammates on his baseball team for unadvertised summer jobs.